SnakeEyes070/Rehab-AI/README.md

-SwasthyaAI: AI Powered Virtual Physiotherapist Revolutionizing Physical Therapy with Computer Vision SwasthyaAI is an intelligent virtual physiotherapist that uses advanced computer vision to provide real-time exercise guidance and form correction.
+Rehab-AI: AI Powered Virtual Physiotherapist Revolutionizing Physical Therapy with Computer Vision SwasthyaAI is an intelligent virtual physiotherapist that uses advanced computer vision to provide real-time exercise guidance and form correction.
 Designed for patients recovering at home, our system offers professional level feedback without the need for constant human supervision.